 Trainees at the Norfolk and Norwich Hospital may rotate through Queen Elizabeth or James Paget Hospitals.

 In both the IMT and ACCS Programmes, we will place trainees where they wish to be, whenever possible.

 However, some rotations are more popular than others, so a small minority might not be successful with their first choice.

-The Health Education East of England School of Medicine sponsors and coordinates teaching throughout the region.
+The NHS England East of England School of Medicine sponsors and coordinates teaching throughout the region.

 This includes MRCP PACES training, simulator training and free access to the Royal College of Physicians' Medical Masterclass for all trainees.